Ecological-Complexity-Lab/lab_website/labentry/index.md

 [Keybase](https://keybase.io/) has direct messages and channels for different topics.
 Use it to chat with lab members or to post questions, files, code or whatever you need in the relevant channels.
 You need an invitation to join our team.

 ### GitHub:
 [GitHub](https://github.com/) is a platform for code version control and collaboration, it stores the code in a shared place, and provides version control.
 See [here](https://guides.github.com/) for a tutorial.
 Also there is a short exercise to get you started [here](https://github.com/Ecological-Complexity-Lab/data_science_tutorials).
-To use GitHub open a student account, which should be a PRO account and ask Geut/Shirly to add you to our [lab’s GitHub organization](https://github.com/Ecological-Complexity-Lab).
+To use GitHub open a student account, which should be a PRO account and ask Geut to add you to our [lab’s GitHub organization](https://github.com/Ecological-Complexity-Lab).

 ### R:
 Our lab’s primary programming language!
 [Here](https://datacarpentry.org/R-ecology-lesson//00-before-we-start.html) is a great place to get started with both R and RStudio.
 Here is another useful tutorial, and there are plenty of others online.
 We mainly use R because this is the common language among ecologists.
 You are welcome to use other languages if you need.